tcmyths/tcmyths/README.md

 # tcmyths
 The source content used for the TC Myths website (http://tcmyths.com).
-But, this is not the repo you are looking for.

 Contributions are welcome!
 The more myths, the better.

 # To contribute

-Fork the tcmyths repo at https://github.com/docsbydesign/tcmyths and do your thing!
-This repo is set up for hosting the documentation on github.io so you can test and view your changes.
+Fork this repo and do your thing!
+This repo is set up for hosting the documentation on github.io where you can test and view your changes.

-When you want to send me a new myth (or bundle of myths), send a pull request and I'll merge and test it in the docsbydesign account before pulling it into this repo for publishing on tcmyths.com.
+When you want to send me a new myth (or bundle of myths), send a pull request to this repo and I'll merge and test it here before pushing it to the tcmyths account for publishing on tcmyths.com.

 Thanks!